bioinfo-lessons/repaso_r/lessons/matrix_dataframes.md

 ````
 bioinformatics_students[,'previous_salary'] <- c(25000,0)
 ````
-It seems that R does not allow us to append our new colums, as it is one element shorter than the rest of them.
+It seems that R does not allow us to append our new column, as it is one element shorter than the rest of them.

 However, If we add another student like this: